 By using the CC5X compiler, you agree to be bound by this agreement.

-Only one person may use a licensed CC5X compiler at the same time.
-If more than one person want to use the compiler for each license, then this have to be done by some manual handshaking procedure (not electronic automated), for instance by exchanging this manual as a permission key.
+Only one person may use a licensed edition of the CC5X compiler at the same time for each user license.
+If more than one person want to use the compiler for each user license, then this have to be done by some manual handshaking procedure (not electronic automated), for example by exchanging a printed copy of the CC5X User's Manual as a permission key.
+A site license allows an unlimited number of users within the same administration unit.

 You may make backup copies of the software, and copy it to multiple computers.
 You may not distribute copies of the compiler to others.
-B Knudsen Data assumes no responsibility for errors or defects in this manual or in the compiler.
+B Knudsen Data assumes no responsibility for errors or defects in the documentation or in the compiler.
 This also applies to problems caused by such errors.

-Copyright © B Knudsen Data, Trondheim, Norway, 1992 - 2006
+Copyright © B Knudsen Data, Trondheim, Norway, 1992 - 2009

-This manual covers CC5X version 3.3 and related topics.
+This manual covers CC5X version 3.4 and related topics.
 New versions may contain changes without prior notice.